Joint Network for wild Fungi (JoNeF): A European Network for Fungal Conservation

 JoNeF 2023-24: First Steps

-During its first cycle (2023-24), JoNeF laid the groundwork for integrating fungi into European environmental policies with key achievements:
+During its first cycle (2023-24), JoNeF laid the groundwork for integrating fungi into European environmental policies with

 - Creation of the JoNeF team, engaging experts, institutions, and environmental authorities.